Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 [open] hold.
 Steps 1 and 2 are for executing a [piston] so the follower will turn 180 degrees into [back-to-front] position by the end of step 2.
 On 3& raise your left arm over her head.
 On 4 gently push her back in between her shoulder blades so she knows to walk under the arm.
 Steps 5&6 are an anchor step.
+You should end in a [back-to-front] position.

 #### Double-arm turn-in

 Same as [single-arm turn-in], but use both hands to do a [left hammerlock].
 It is technically possible to achieve the same by doing a sugar tuck while holding the follower's left hand, but the correct way is to do a pump prep, which happens at waist level.
+You should end in a [left hammerlock] position.

 #### Hairbrush